 With an ingredient line up like this, how can lace cookies not taste good?

-I just love how quick and simple these are—much appreciated during the busy holiday season and PERFECT if you want a unique cookie recipe to serve alongside the classics like Christmas sugar cookies and shortbread!
+I just love how quick and simple these areโmuch appreciated during the busy holiday season and PERFECT if you want a unique cookie recipe to serve alongside the classics like Christmas sugar cookies and shortbread.
+This recipe also joins 30+ others in my collection of Quick Dessert Recipesโready in 1 hour or less!

 Easy Lace Cookies